 The consolidated financial statements are presented in Ringgit Malaysia ("RM"), which is the Company's functional and presentation currency.
+For the financial year ended 31 December 2014 (cont'd)

 4.5 FINANCIAL INSTRUMENTS

 Financial instruments are recognised in the statements of financial position when the Group has become a party to the contractual provisions of the instruments.